Here are the 25 best rendering software tools on the market today. Some of them are free.

 The downside is that this method cannot cope well with complex lighting conditions.
 To work around this constraint, a number of techniques have been developed over the years.
 For example, “baking” the lighting into the texture reduces strain on rendering power.

-The technologies under discussion in our list belong to the raytracing branch of 3D rendering.
+The technologies under discussion in our list of 3D rendering software belong to the raytracing branch of 3D rendering.
 Raytracing yields a higher degree of quality than rasterization.
 This technology attempts to recreate the physical process.
 The key is tracing every ray of light that hits the virtual camera’s lense back to its source.
 This approach includes complex calculations that enable even photorealistic images using reflections and refractions.
 Therefore, it is used for animated movies and visual effects.

 Another important term you should look out for is “physically based rendering”.
 It designates a shader method that emulates the physical properties found in real-world materials such as specularity, refraction.
 Some consider energy conservation the most important factor.
 It means that an object cannot reflect more light than it receives.